-Overuse, and compulsive use, of the physical senses puts them into dominant practice, which really pushes the intuitive senses into recess farther and farther back, until eventually they become fully suppressed.
+Overuse, and compulsive use, of the physical senses puts them into dominant practice in the daily life, which really pushes the intuitive senses into recess farther and farther back, until eventually they become fully suppressed.
 The more physical-world oriented your job, your life and your daily experience, the more your intuitive sensory suppression you're likely dealing with.

 By limiting the dominance of your physical senses for increasing periods of time, your intuitive senses rise back up to the forefront of your perception.
 In this way, physical sensory deprivation is good for accessing your intuitive wisdom, because it gives that side of yourself time and space to truly bubble back up.